Services and information

 Review Alberta Immigrant Nominee Program (AINP) eligibility or learn how to request reconsideration of an AINP application decision.

-Forms and information to help you apply for the AINP Alberta Opportunity Stream or Self-Employed Farmer Stream.
+Forms and information to help you apply for the AINP Alberta Opportunity Stream, Self-Employed Farmer Stream and Alberta Express Entry Stream.

 Alberta Immigration Nominee Program (AINP) nominees must apply for permanent residence immediately after becoming a provincial nominee.